michielappelman/workers-sso-auto-login/README.md

 ### 2. Prepare the D1 Database

-Create a D1 database and a `user_credentials` table using the schema in `schema.sql`.
+Create a D1 database (if not done by the Deploy button above) and a `user_credentials` table using the schema in `schema.sql`.

 ```sh
 $ npx wrangler d1 create user-credentials
 $ npx wrangler d1 execute user-credentials --remote --file=./schema.sql
 ```

-Insert mappings for your users by visiting the [Cloudflare D1](https://dash.cloudflare.com/?to=/:account/workers/d1) section of the dashboard and the created D1 database.
+Insert mappings for your users by visiting the [Cloudflare D1](https://dash.cloudflare.com/?to=/:account/workers/d1) section of the dashboard and the created D1 database and table.

 ### 3. Deploy the Worker

-- Clone or copy the Worker script.
-- Bind the following environment variables in your `wrangler.jsonc`:
+Configure the required environment variables in your `wrangler.jsonc`:

 ```jsonc
 {